onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 The better our shared world model - the more of reality we will be able to simulate and understand - and simulate we will - we will approximate reality and use the simulations in search of solutions to our problems.

 We can structure the psyche of an AI to have a rogerian filter and the schemata of our psyche

-Progress is the capacity to steer away from regress

 I want to update your minds about how we should be updating our minds Brainwashing as a service